AndreaColinsR/Code_rhythmic_discrete/README.md

-# Description of cortical activity underyling rhythmic and discrete movements.
+# Motor cortical dynamics driving rhythmic and discrete movements.

-The following code creates the first figure of the manuscript "Rhythmic and discrete arm movements arise from the same solution in Primary Motor Cortex but not in the Supplementary Motor Area".
+The following code creates the figures of the manuscript "Primary and Supplementary Motor cortex implement parallel solutions for the control of rhythmic and discrete arm movements".

-> Rhythmic and discrete arm movements arise from  the same solution in Primary Motor Cortex but not in the Supplementary Motor Area
+> Primary and Supplementary Motor cortex implement parallel solutions for the control of rhythmic and discrete arm movements
 >
 > Andrea Colins Rodriguez, Romulo Fuentes, Mark D. Humphries
 >